 In the days when Rubik cubes were new on the market and I had not seen a Rubik cube a work colleague of mine gave me a cube.
 He and his family had given up on it and he thought I might solve it.

-A work colleague of mine brought a cube into work in the days when Rubik cubes were new on the market.
-He and his family had given up on it and he handed it to me to play with and I did.
-It would come out of my desk drawer at every spare moment.
+The cube would come out of my desk drawer at every spare moment.
 I slowly realised that certain repeated movements would return some blocks to a same state whilst manipulating the positions or rotational positions of other blocks.
 I wrote down the patterns of movements I made and recorded the changes they made.
-You believe me none of that is easy when you are working with a scrambled cube and I have to confess I did on occasion take the cube apart and reassemble it in its completed state.
+None of that was easy when your start position is scrambled and I have to confess I did on occasion take the cube apart and reassemble it in a completed state.

-Eventually I put together a solution like that shown above.
-It is a bit long winded compared to solve methods derived by others and available on the net but it worked.
-It was all based on just two move sequences, that when repeated in a sequence delivered a desired change.
-It’s one merit is that you do not have to learn several algorithms as in the solutions I provide in the menu.
+Eventually I put together a solution.
+It was like that shown below and a lengthy process when compared to solve methods derived by others and now available on the internet.
+But it worked and unlike modern solutions it was based on just two move sequences or algorithms, as you might call them.
+You do not have to learn several algorithms as per other solutions I provide in the menu.

-I am no Rubik cube speed merchant but I can scramble a cube and comfortably solve it while the TV adverts are on – using any one of the methods described – not very fast I know but my brain does not work at the pace it did.
+I am no Rubik cube speed merchant but I can scramble a cube and comfortably solve it while the TV adverts are on – using any one of the methods described – not very fast I know but my brain and hands no longer work as they once did.